usccolumbia/CSPBenchMetrics/README.md

 Here the example is to compute the distance metrics between the ground truth structure of Ca4S4 and the predicted structures of Ca4S4.

-First put the ground truth structure Ca4S4.ci
+First put the ground truth structure Ca4S4.cif into the data/ground_truth_structures folder with the file format as Ca4S4.cif

+Next, put all the predicted structures into the data/predicted_structures/Ca4S4_0.cif, Ca4S4_1.cif, ...

-Go to the CSPBenchMetrics/code/ folder and then run the command below.
+Now, go to the CSPBenchMetrics/code/ folder and then run the command below.

 ```
 cd CSPBenchMetrics/code